MattStockton/MattStockton.github.io/_posts/2024-11-13-jason-liu-rag-pipelines.markdown

 ---
 layout: single
 title: "Key Takeaways from Jason Liu's Podcast on RAG Pipelines"
-excerpt: "Jason Liu’s TwiML podcast covered high-signal lessons on RAG pipelines — why structured evaluations beat stochastic testing, how chain-of-thought prompting outperforms multi-step prompts, and why structured reports often deliver more value than chatbots.
+excerpt: "Jason Liu's TwiML podcast covered high-signal lessons on RAG pipelines — why structured evaluations beat stochastic testing, how chain-of-thought prompting outperforms multi-step prompts, and why structured reports often deliver more value than chatbots.
 A must-listen for LLM builders."
+category: "Building with LLMs"
+tags: ["rag", "jason-liu", "evaluation", "chain-of-thought", "podcast-recap"]
 ---

 [Jason Liu](https://jxnl.co/) creates incredibly high-signal AI and LLM content online.
 I try to read or listen to everything he creates.
 His recent [podcast appearance on TwiML](https://twimlai.com/podcast/twimlai/why-your-rag-pipeline-is-broken-and-how-to-fix-it/) did not disappoint.
 I’ve been trying to better distill my key takeaways from podcasts and articles.
 Here are my notes from this podcast.
 Each point references a quote from the episode.
 I pulled the quotes from the YouTube transcript, so they might not be 100% accurate — but they are directionally correct.
 This episode is definitely worth a full listen.